NatasaMiric/car-specialist/README.md

 ### Frameworks-Libraries-Programs

 * Django - Python-based web framework that follows the model–template–views architectural pattern.
 * Cloudinary - for cloud-based image and video management services
 * PostreSQL - used as database management system
 * GitHub - project repository
 * Gitpod - version control
 * Heroku - cloud platform for deployment, managemant, and scaling the app
 * ElephantSQL - PostgreSQL database hosting service.
 * Code Institute GitPod Full Template - Using the GitPod Full Template from the Code Institute for my project.
+* [Font Awesome](https://fontawesome.com/)- used for importing the icons.
+* [Tiny PNG](https://tinypng.com/)- was used to compress images.
+* Balsamiq- was used to create wireframes.
+* [Google Fonts](https://fonts.google.com/) - was used to import the fonts used on the website.
+* Google Dev Tools - to troubleshoot and test features, solve issues with responsiveness and styling

 ## Testing
 ### Manual testing
 ### Validator testing